Zhaozixiang1228/Zhaozixiang1228.github.io/index.md

 - [2024-11] One paper on multi-modality image fusion is accepted by **IEEE TCSVT**.
 - [2024-09] One paper on image fusion is accepted by **IJCV**; One paper on continual learning is accepted by **NeurIPS 2024**; One paper on hyper-spectral image denoising is accepted by **IEEE TGRS**.
 - [2024-06] One paper on seismic data processing is accepted by **IEEE TGRS**.
-- [2024-05] Two papers are accepted by **ICML 2024** (One first-authored paper on vision-language-based image fusion and the other on residual binarization for image super-resolution).
+- [2024-05] Two papers are accepted by **ICML 2024** (First-authored: Vision-language image fusion & Residual binarization for image super-resolution).
 - [2024-04] Gave a presentation @ Peking University.
 - [2024-02] One first-authored paper on multi-modality image fusion is accepted by **CVPR 2024**.
 - [2023-10] One paper on 3D Object Recognition is accepted by **IEEE TNNLS**.